Tyrrrz/Tyrrrz.me/data/blog/wpf-treeview-selecteditem-twoway-binding/Post.md

 I realized that to solve this I would have to traverse the entire hierarchy of tree nodes, but that wasn't the only problem.
 To access `IsSelected` and `IsExpanded` properties I needed to resolve a reference to an instance of `TreeViewItem`, which is a container that wraps around the data template.

 This in itself can be accomplished by using the `TreeViewItem.ItemContainerGenerator.ContainerFromItem(…)` method.
-However, if the node is not visible yet then the container is also not initialized, making the method return `null`.
+However, if the node is not visible yet, then the container is also not initialized, making the method return `null`.

 In order to make our target node visible, we need to expand all of its ancestor nodes one by one, starting from the very top.
-I naively assumed that by expanding the node from code, its children's item containers will immediately become available but this is not the case because that's handled asynchronously.
+I naively assumed that by expanding the node from code, its children's item containers will immediately become available, but this is not the case because that's handled asynchronously.
 We can, however, subscribe to the `Loaded` event of each data item which will trigger once the control has been loaded.

 Generally, the approach looks like this: